[An earlier version of this post appeared in 2013; updated January 30, 2023]

 “Who was the most influential President?”

-That was the question posed by a tenth grader during a Skype session I had this morning with a classroom in rural Pennsylvania.
+That was the question once posed to me by a tenth grader during a Skype session I had with a classroom in rural Pennsylvania.

 This is a twist on the “greatest President?” query often asked during these visits.
 My answer usually involves the four men I graded with an A+ in Don’t Know Much About the American Presidents –Washington, Lincoln and the two Roosevelts.

-But today my answer focused on Franklin D. Roosevelt, especially fitting as he was born on this day: January 30, 1882.
+But my answer focused on Franklin D. Roosevelt, born on this day: January 30, 1882.
+See “FDR’s Birthday” from the Franklin D. Roosevelt Presidential Library and Museum.

 In it, FDR called for many of the basic elements of the “social safety net” that remains at the heart of political controversy today.